microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

     previously needed to manually manifest all its classes in a SxS manifest for Unpackaged WinRT to allow the classes to be activated, rather than relying on the packaged catalog.
-It's theoretically possible that doing that would have allowed the broker to be activated acreoss integrity levels.
+It's theoretically possible that doing that would have allowed the broker to be activated across integrity levels.

     Even if this approach did end up working, we would still need to be responsible for securing the elevated windows so that an unelevated attacker